This Day In Music: September 16

 September 16, 1945 ~ John Peter Robinson, commonly known as keyboardist J Peter Robinson, born in Fulmer, UK ~ In-demand session keyboardist starting in the 1970s.
 Has worked with Brand X, Phil Collins, Mike Rutherford, Quatermass, Carly Simon, Bryan Ferry, David Bowie, Stealers Wheel, Eric Clapton, the Manhattan Transfer, Al Jarreau, Melissa Etheridge.
 Would turn to a career as a film and TV composer in the mid-1980s, scoring films such as Cocktail, Highlander III (The Sorcerer), Vampire In Brooklyn, The Bank Job, and others

-September 16, 1945 ~ José Alberto Iglesias, commonly known as rock singer, guitarist, songwriter Tanguito, born in Buenos Aires, Argentina ~ Leading Buenos Aires underground countercultural figure by the late 1960s.
+September 16, 1945 ~ José Alberto Iglesias, commonly known as rock singer, guitarist Tanguito, born in Buenos Aires, Argentina ~ Leading Buenos Aires underground countercultural figure by the late 1960s.
 Helped birth Argentine rock.
 Reportedly co-wrote Los Gatos' La Balsa hit.
 Struggled with amphetamine addiction and the law, received electroshock therapy and was declared legally insane and imprisoned by early 1972 before escaping and losing his life under the San Martin train.
 His sole sole album, Tango, would be released posthumously and is regarded as one of the most important albums in Argentine rock ~ Iglesias passed away in 1972

 September 16, 1944 ~ R&B, pop singer Betty Kelly born in Detroit, Michigan, USA ~ Member of Martha & the Vandellas from 1961 replacing Annette Beard through 1967, present on most of the band's best-known including I'm Ready For Love, Nowhere To Run and My Baby Loves Me.
 Also sang with the Velvelettes